 WORD BUILDING ROCKS!

-I play this game with students of all ages and they love it.
-In later years, I also use my advanced code with older students to give them lots of playful exposure of longer graphemes and this activity aids spelling.
+Building words can seem like a game, but so much learning happens, too.
+In later years, I also use vowel and consonant spellings with older students to give them plenty of playful exposure to longer graphemes, and this activity helps with spelling.
 For more games, head on over here to see why you should be playing with your words.

-Pictures are also a brilliant visual to start a word building sequence in the beginning.
-I use pictures as a stimulus to start playful word chains.
+Pictures are also a brilliant visual to start a word-building sequence in the beginning.
+I use pictures as a starting point for playful word chains.

 A fun and quick way to build the sound-symbol correspondence needed for fluency